pwdd/pwdd.github.io/_posts/2016-10-14-basic-scala-syntax.md

 tags: [scala]
 ---

 The fact that Scala can be written as an Object Oriented or a Functional language gives us at least two different ways to accomplish the same thing.
-But it is not only that: common tasks, like defining a function/method, also can be written in different ways. <!--more-->
+But it is not only that: common tasks, like defining a function/method, also can be done in different ways. <!--more-->

 ## Defining a variable

-There are two ways of doing it, depending on the mutability to the variable.
+Scala differentiates mutable from immutable variables.

 ```scala
 // value is immutable